youngbryanyu/simple-app-config/README.md

 7. Attempts to find and load a configuration file into an in-memory map structure.
 8. Loads the default configuration file if it exists.

+See the [command line arguments](#command-line-arguments) and [environment variables](#special-environment-variables) to see how to customize your configuration setup.

 #### Parameters
 - `configOptions?`: An optional configuration object
   - `force?`: optional `boolean` indicating whether or not to force simple-app-config to re-configure

 #### Return Value
-This function does not return a value
+None.

 #### Errors Thrown
 - `UndefinedEnvVarError`: Thrown if your configuration file references an invalid environment variable.
 - `UnsupportedTypeError`: Thrown if you attempt to convert an environment variable referenced in your configuration file to a non-supported type.
-- `TypeConversionError`: Thrown if if you attempt converting an environment variable that is formatted badly and/or cannot be converted to the desired target type.
+- `TypeConversionError`: Thrown if you attempt converting an environment variable that is formatted badly and/or cannot be converted to the desired target type.

 #### Example
 ```typescript